radkovo/presentations/simple/99final.md

-# Thanks for your attention!
+# Thank you for your attention!